 Human nature being what it is and homeowners being as busy as they are, cleaning your own home on a regular basis just isn’t practical.
 That’s where Neptune Clean can help!

-How to Wash Vinyl Siding
+DIY Best Practices on How to Clean Vinyl Siding

 If you plan to wash your vinyl sided home using soap and water, think of it as washing your car.
 Use a soft cloth or ordinary long-handled, soft bristle brush.
 If your vinyl siding has a textured finish, the brush will do a better job to keep the grooves in the texture stain-free.
 Start at the bottom of your home and work your way up rinsing the cleaning solution completely before it dries.
 That’s important, you don’t want dried soap residue left on the siding.
 If you have any brick below the vinyl siding, cover it so that runoff doesn’t affect the pores brick surface.